 Culture Nature There is no legal framework for the conservation and protection of cultural and/or natural heritage.
 The legal framework is inadequate for the conservation and protection of cultural and/or natural heritage.

 The legal framework is partially adequate for the conservation and protection of cultural and/or natural heritage.
 The legal framework is adequate for the conservation and protection of cultural and/or natural heritage. × ×

-- 5.7.
-Enforcement of the legal framework - 5.7.1 Can the legal framework (i.e. legislation and/or regulations) for the conservation and protection of the State Party's cultural and/or natural heritage be enforced?
+5.7.
+Enforcement of the legal framework

+5.7.1 - Can the legal framework (i.e. legislation and/or regulations) for the conservation and protection of the State Party's cultural and/or natural heritage be enforced?

-There is no There is no effective Existing capacity/resources to enforce the Existing capacity/resources to enforce the legal framework. capacity/resources to enforce the legal framework could be strengthened. legal framework are adequate. legal framework.
+There is no legal framework.
+There is no effective capacity/resources to enforce the legal framework.
+Existing capacity/resources to enforce the legal framework could be strengthened.
+Existing capacity/resources to enforce the legal framework are adequate.

-5.7.1.1 Culture × 5.7.1.2 Nature ×
+5.7.1.1 Culture ×

+5.7.1.2 Nature ×